Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 dirty_computer.get_audio_data(2)
 ```

+In the above example, we assume that the constructor accepts a list of track data, and `get_audio_data` accepts a track number, in addition to the required `self` parameter.

 ## Tracing Code Through Instance Methods

-In OOP, with so many more class definitions and method definitions, a skill to practice is tracing code.
-When we trace code, we pick a line of code that gets executed, and follow the path to see other code gets called.
+It's important to practice tracing code when working with OOP, just as it is with any other programming paradigm.
+When we trace code, we pick a line of code to start from, and assume some current program state.
+Then we execute each line ourselves as Python would, and follow the path to see what other code gets called.

+Having somewhere to take notes about how the state changes can be very helpful!

 If we come across code that looks like this, we ask "What is happening when this method gets called?"